-The results of merit reviews for all ranked faculty who have completed at least one academic year at UWL are due to the Dean's Office on Dec.
-15 annually.
-Merit reviews reflect activities during the prior academic year ending June 1.
+The results of merit reviews for all ranked faculty who have completed at least one academic year at UWL are due to the Dean's Office on October 1 annually.
+Merit reviews reflect activities during the prior academic year from June 1 through May 31.
 All faculty and IAS have a June 1st deadline for entering teaching, scholarship, and service activities into the electronic portfolio system on activities from the prior year June 1st - May 31st.